Tiendat06/SWT_KLN/README.md

 Step 5: Run dotnet (BE) project
 Step 6: Run "npm start" in "FrontEnd" folder
-Step 7: Don't forget to create .env file in "FrontEnd" folder and use the .env file in the document is provided
+Step 7: Don't forget to create .env file in "FrontEnd" folder and use the .env file in the document is provided Step 8: Go to "http://localhost:5000" and enjoy the app